KuenstlicheIntelligenz/KuenstlicheIntelligenz.github.io/_posts/2020-01-13-Fast-and-Generalized-Adaption-for-Few-Shot-Learning.md

 The problem is, that the raw classification scores can differ in their magnitude between the base classes and the newly learned class.
 Therefore its not that easy to combine the classification for new and base classes.
 To deal with that problem, the paper introduces the cosine similarity operator, which computes the raw classification score instead of the dot product.

++ The cosine classifier preserves the class neighborhood structure in the embedding space.
+Means that classes which are neighboors will have a lower distance then none neighbors.
+TODO: why is that so?

 !Though: This is just scaling the weights and fitting them to the mean